Five Houses of Chan: Yunmen school

 The Yunmen school was named for Yunmen Wenyan.
 The school thrived into the early Song Dynasty, with particular influence on the upper classes, and culminated in the final compilation of the Blue Cliff Record.
 Later during the Song Dynasty, the school was absorbed into the Linji school.
-The lived on into the modern era through Master Hsu Yun (1840–1959).
+It lived on into the modern era through Master Hsu Yun (1840–1959).

 The Five Houses during the Song Dynasty

 Over the course of Song Dynasty (960–1279), the Guiyang, Fayan, and Yunmen houses were gradually absorbed into the Linji house.
 Caodong was transmitted to Japan in the 13th century from Ven.
 Rujing of Tiantong Temple to Ven.
 Dōgen leading to the creation of the Sōtō Zen school.

 Chan during the Ming and Qing Dynasty

 Chan in the modern era

 Both Linji and Caodong are still practiced in China today.
 Ven.
 Sheng-yen is an example of a modern Linji and Caodong teacher.
 Ven.
 Hsu Yun revived the Guiyang school, Fayan school and the Yunmen school in China.